satvikTT/Task_2/README.md

 ---

-## Deliverables
+## Files Included

+- **test.py**
+  Python script that parses the raw email, extracts headers, checks for suspicious links, analyzes the email body for urgent language and grammar errors, and generates a phishing analysis report.

+- **phishing_email.txt**
+  Sample phishing email text file used as input to the analysis script.

+- **report.txt**
-A concise report listing all phishing indicators found in the email sample.
+  A formatted report summarizing the phishing characteristics found in the sample email.

 ---